gary-moon/webdriver_demo/README.md

 Add any tests to the `tests/` directory, and they will be automatically run with the command `$ npm test`.

+## CSS Testing

+Check out [WebdriverCSS](https://github.com/webdriverio/webdrivercss) for automated visual testing.
+To enable, go to `wdio.conf.js` and check the plugins section.

+**NOTE**: As of Nov 10, 2015, WebdriverCSS is not supported for WebdriverIO v3.0 (and this demo uses v3.15).
+However, support should be coming soon!

 ## Resources

 Google is your biggest friend when searching for help!